 You can find out more about the team behind TTi here.

 Claims about what might improve or harm health are everywhere.

 Many treatment claims are untrustworthy, however.
 Unwarranted faith in untrustworthy claims causes people to suffer by using ineffective or harmful treatments, or failing to use effective ones.

 Unfortunately, it is often hard to tell whether a treatment claim is untrustworthy.
 Skills are needed to spot claims that are unreliable.

-Testing Treatments interactive (TTi) provides open access to learning resources for teachers and others who want to help others to acquire those skills.
+Testing Treatments international (TTi) provides open access to learning resources for people who want to (or help others to) acquire those skills.